Rabadunk/nba_app/README.md

 # NBA Today

-NBA Today is a webapplication made using flask that displays games played on a given day.
+NBA Today is a web application made using flask that displays games played on a given day.

 ## Built With